dglib/atpco/README.md

     ```
 ##### _NOTE: Adding these MachineConfigs will cause the worker nodes to recycle; although workloads should be configured for HA, it is recommened to perform these during a maintenance window._

-3. Remove the Dockerfile modifcations from the above test
+3. Remove the Dockerfile modifcations from the above test since copying from configmap/secrets into the build is no longer required.
     ```
     USER root
     ### OCP4 ENTITLEMENTS